 As the hay(na)ku winner, Sheila also will receive a copy of BLINDFOLD by John Mikhail Asfour (McGill-Queen's University Press, 2011), donated by the Quebec Writers Federation and the Montreal Review of Books.

 As with Sheila Murphy's hay(na)ku, the following three finalists all share a deft poetic "turn."
 We have Jonel Abellanosa with

 Another finalist is Elly Nobs with

 eat their scapes.

 But why the reference to "problematic"?
 The answer lies in the third line's reference to scapes, flower stalks on hardneck garlic.
 Farmers harvest the scapes when they’re young so "they won’t drain nutrients from the garlic bulbs that will be dug up in a couple of months, plump and glorious and ready for drying.”
 Yet “problematic” is the poem’s turn or swerve for scales are also a pleasing “vegetable, aromatic, and even herb all in one.”
 Thus, the poem advises, "eat their scapes"!
-Click HERE for garlic scape recipes.
+Click HERE for garlic scape recipes; another article HERE showcases what one can do with scales.
 Well-done by new hay(na)ku poet, Elly Nobbs!